Where to Stay in Luxor: Top Hotels for Every Traveler’s Budget

 Luxor might as well be the grand stage where history comes alive.
 This city, often called the world's greatest open-air museum, is laid out along the banks of the Nile, creating distinct neighborhoods that each have their own charm.

-1. The East Bank: This area is home to the bustling tourist scene, where you'll find hotels, restaurants, and attractions like the Karnak and Luxor .
+1. The East Bank: This area is home to the bustling tourist scene, where you'll find hotels, restaurants, and attractions like the and Luxor temples.

 3. Downtown Luxor: A blend of both worlds—great for budget travelers looking for local eats and shops amidst tourist attractions.

-With this framework in mind, let's explore some of the top neighborhoods in Luxor where you might want to lay your head at night.
+With this framework in mind, let's explore some of the top neighborhoods in Luxor where you might want to lay your head at .

 Area-by-Area Guide